-At Schwartz Criminal Defense Firm, we’re familiar with Michigan’s criminal court system.
+At Schwartz Law Group, we’re familiar with Michigan’s criminal court system.
 We know how to speak up against the prosecution, and we aren’t afraid to put up a fight.
 A St. Clair Shores criminal defense lawyer from our team can analyze your case and customize a strong defense that focuses on reducing or dismissing your charges.

 There are plenty of crimes the police in St. Clair Shores may charge you with.

 If you were drinking and driving in St. Clair Shores, then you may receive an OWI charge for operating a vehicle while intoxicated (sometimes referred to as a DUI, or driving under the influence).
 You can also receive a charge for assault and battery if you were involved in a fight.
 Drug-related crimes in St. Clair Shores include drug possession, drug distribution, drug manufacturing, and more.

 Other crimes you may get charged with in St. Clair Shores include:

 The penalty you may face if you’re convicted of a crime in St. Clair Shores will vary tremendously based on the type of crime the police charged you with.
 For example, OWI charges are usually misdemeanors, and so are basic assault and battery charges.
 For these crimes, you may have to serve up to 93 days in jail and pay up to $500 in fines.